ZenGo-X/signature-simulation/eip/eip.md

 ## Specification

+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 EIP-712 already formally binds an off-chain signature to a contract, with the "verifyingContract" parameter.
 We suggest adding a “view” function ("stateMutability":"view") to such contracts, that returns a human readable description of the meaning of this specific off-chain buffer.

+**Every EIP-XXXX (this EIP) compliant contract MUST implement this function**

 Using this function, wallets can submit the proposed off-chain signature to the contract and present the results to the user, allowing them to enjoy an “on-chain simulation equivalent” experience to their off-chain message.